Electron surface scattering kernel for a plasma facing a semiconductor: Conclusion

 Whereas the transport problem in the form of the embedding equation is completely solved numerically, without linearization and also without an approximate decoupling of direction cosines and energies, the randium-jellium modeling of the electron's microphysics inside the solid may not be the final answer, not only because of the incomplete agreement with experimental data for germanium, but also due to open conceptual issues.
 In particular, the scattering on the ion cores needs further studies.
 We assumed the scattering to be completely incoherent, making our model most appropriate for amorphous surfaces.
 In crystalline solids there should be however also coherent scattering, leading to distinguished directions for backscattering and emission, as well as band gaps above the just-outside potential energy.
-The mixed screening model, containing semiconductor and metal like elements, needs also further investigations, taking in particular band structure effects into account.
+The mixed screening model, containing semiconductor and metal like elements, needs also further investigations.

-The randium-jellium model is however a good starting point.
+The randium-jellium model is however a good starting point for combining the electron kinetics of the solid with the one of the plasma.
 Provided pseudopotentials for the ion cores are available or can be constructed, it can be applied to other materials as well.
 Naturally, the scattering and screening processes have to be adjusted case by case, but in its main features, the model applies to semiconductors, dielectrics, as well as metals.
+Based on our previous work and the availability of material parameters, the randium-jellium model can be also applied to Au, Ag, Cu, W, Al, \SiOTwo, and \AlTwoOThree\,.
+For these materials, the electron surface scattering kernel can hence be computed by the scheme layed out in the present work.

-The plausibility of the kernels, and hence of the boundary conditions for the electron energy distribution functions, depends on how well the model captures the microscopic processes responsible for electron backscattering and emission.
+The plausibility of the surface scattering kernels, and hence of the boundary conditions for the electron energy distribution functions, depends on how well the model captures the microscopic processes responsible for electron backscattering and emission.
 In order to determine the quality of the model, experimental input is critical.
-Not only measuring the emission yields and backscattering probabilities of freestanding surfaces is required, but also operando surface diagnostics of plasma-exposed surfaces, revealing the structural and chemical state of the surface hit by the electrons of the plasma.\\
+Not only measuring the emission yields and backscattering probabilities of freestanding surfaces is required, but also operando surface diagnostics of plasma-exposed surfaces, revealing the structural and chemical state of the surface hit by the electrons of the plasma, which could then be fed into the modeling of the plasma-solid interface.\\

 We acknowledge support by the Deutsche Forschungsgemeinschaft through project 495729137.